What is the Difference between Silk, Satin and Sateen?

 SATIN PILLOW CASES

-Satin is made from synthetic materials meaning the actual material may be called Satin, but its ingredients are always polyester or other synthetic materials including nylon.
+Satin is technically a weave and often made from synthetic materials (although it can also be made using silk).
+Many materials you may read about be called Satin, and the actual fibers or ingredients are polyester or other synthetic materials including nylon.
 The quality of satin can vary from ultra-flimsy and cheap to thick and luxurious.
 Satin is typically machine-washable and vegan (unlike silk).

 ) in our standard anti-aging 100% pure high-quality polyester blend.
 Below we googled 'cheap satin pillow case